djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 27. First, add the **Get product details by title** skill by clicking **Add to Chat**.
    ![First Skills](assets/add_chat_1.png)

-28. Change the description to "It gets the list of all the products from the database," as shown in the image below, then click **Add Skill**.
+28. Change the description to "It gets the list of all the products from the database" as shown in the image below, then click **Add Skill**.
    ![First Skills](assets/description_skill_1.png)

 29. Next, add the **Get product titles** skill to the chat.
 Change the description to "It gets the information or titles of the product from the database."as shown in the image below, then click **Add Skill**.